uga-libraries/born-digital-accessioning/appraisal.md

 * **Unwanted software:** Programs that are not dependencies for the collection material

+### Information gathered during technical appraisal that affects the processing plan

+*   Size and complexity of the file system (existing amount of organization and descriptive file naming)

+*   Areas with potentially sensitive information

+*   Areas that may require manual sampling

 ### Process

-1. Run the technical-appraisal-logs.py script on the accession folder to generate an initial file manifest
-    * See the script documentation in GitHub for detailed usage instructions
+1. Run the technical-appraisal-logs.py script on the accession folder to generate an initial file manifest (see the script documentation in GitHub for detailed usage instructions)

 2. If applicable, delete any obvious files that fall into the categories above - when in doubt, don't delete
     * If a file is a potential dependency (e.g. it may hold important metadata or contribute to another file's functionality), leave it as-is and remove it later if needed

-2. Run the format-analysis.py script on the accession folder to generate a full format report
-    * See the script documentation in GitHub for detailed usage instructions
+2. Run the format-analysis.py script on the accession folder to generate a full format report (see the script documentation in GitHub for detailed usage instructions)

 3. Investigate the files that the report has flagged for technical appraisal